Baltimore Claws: Continuing problems

 Due to mounting financial problems, the second loss to the Squires ended up being the Claws' final game.
-Players and coaches were going unpaid and not even getting their per diem meal money.
-Only 300 season tickets had been sold.
-The players were still wearing old red Sounds uniforms with a green patch placed on it saying "Claws", along with unaltered red Sounds warmups.
-Their practice T-shirts had rips under the arms.
+Cohan's group found it difficult to meet rudimentary team expenses.
+The players and coaches had not been paid, and the players were not even getting their per diem meal money.
+The players were still wearing old red Sounds uniforms with a green patch saying "Claws" over the old "Sounds" name, along with unaltered red Sounds warmups.
+Their practice T-shirts also had rips under the arms.
+Only 300 season tickets had been sold, below even the number of fans in their last preseason game.

 On October 16, 1975, ABA Commissioner DeBusschere got word that one of the Claws' banks had yanked its line of credit.
-DeBusschere responded with an ultimatum: deposit $500,000 with the league as a "performance bond" within four days to cover expenses or be shut down.
-The Claws got together half of the money but could not raise the rest.
-Reportedly, the remaining money, plus an additional $70,000, was being held in escrow by the city, to be released only if Cohan resigned.
+DeBusschere responded with an ultimatum to Cohan and his partners: unless they posted a $500,000 "performance bond" with the league within four days to cover expenses, the league would cancel the franchise.
+The Claws got together half of the money, but could not raise the rest.
+Reportedly, the remaining money plus an additional $70,000 was being held in escrow by the city, to be released only if Cohan resigned as team president.

-The ABA disbanded the Claws on October 20, 1975, less than a week before the regular season began.
-The league issued a statement noting that it had been prepared to enter the 1975–76 season with "nine solid teams."
+The Claws asked the league for more time to get the needed money for the bond.
+However, the ABA refused and expelled the Claws on October 20, 1975, less than a week before the regular season began.
+The league issued a statement noting that it had been prepared to enter the 1975–76 season with "nine financially strong franchises."
 League officials added that the Claws' backers had been unable to get their affairs in order despite being given extra time to do so.
 The Claws' office at the Baltimore Civic Center was padlocked by arena management due to unpaid bills.
-(Incredibly, the Claws were just one of four Baltimore "major league" franchises that vanished in 1975, the others being the Baltimore Banners of World Team Tennis, who folded in February; the Baltimore Blades of the World Hockey Association; and finally the North American Soccer League's Baltimore Comets, who shifted to San Diego just a few days before the Claws officially folded.)
+(Incredibly, the Claws were just one of four different Baltimore "major league" franchises that vanished in 1975, the others being the Baltimore Banners of World Team Tennis, who folded in February; the Baltimore Blades of the World Hockey Association, who folded after their 1974–75 season concluded during their brief stay there; and finally the North American Soccer League's Baltimore Comets, who shifted to San Diego just a few days before the Claws officially folded.)

-The Claws threatened to seek an injunction delaying the start of the season until Baltimore were reinstated, citing a provision in the rules requiring ten days notice before any team could be shuttered.
-However, after both the ABA and the city threatened to file their own legal actions, the Claws quietly folded; the league felt the ten-day rule was trumped by a larger obligation to ensure that its franchises were being run in a professional manner.
+The Claws threatened to seek an injunction delaying the start of the season until Baltimore were reinstated, citing a provision in the rules requiring a ten days notice before any team could be shuttered.
+However, after both the ABA and the city threatened to file their own legal actions, the Claws quietly folded operations entirely.
+The league felt the ten-day rule was trumped by a larger obligation to ensure that its franchises were being run in a professional manner (and later, for the league's survival in its final season of existence).